Post

 Clip

-A holder of ammunition that allows the user to feed ammunition into the gun.
+A holder of ammunition that allows the user to feed ammunition into the magazine of a firearm.

 A common assortment of items that a person will carry on any given day, ranging from their phone, wallet, and keys, to medical supplies, a handgun, and multi-tool.